 The BCCDC and Metro Vancouver measure SARS-CoV-2 in wastewater at five wastewater treatment plants (treating wastewater from 50% of BC's population).
 To account for changing wastewater volume due to rainfall or snowmelt, SARS-CoV-2 concentrations are normalized to wastewater flow.
-Normalized SARS-CoV-2 wastewater levels (measured as viral copies per day) are shown alongside incident COVID-19 cases in each wastewater catchment area in Figure 9 and Figure 10.
+Normalized SARS-CoV-2 wastewater levels (measured as viral copies per day) are shown alongside incident COVID-19 cases in each wastewater catchment area in Figure 9 and Figure 9 and Figure 10.
 The BCCDC's test results are obtained from the liquid fraction of the wastewater sample.
 Other organizations, such as the National Microbiology Laboratory, test from the solid fraction of wastewater and therefore, their results are not directly comparable.

-Key messages with results through to September 3, 2022
+Key messages with results through to September 10, 2022:

-SARS-CoV-2 viral loads have stabilized or begun to increase at some plants after falling from their most recent peak in late-June or early-July in Metro Vancouver wastewater.
-Additional results in future weeks are required to confirm this trend.
+- While SARS-CoV-2 viral loads have been variable week to week, the overall trend for all sites shows stable viral loads.
 Recently, data from Lion's Gate plant are more variable than expected.
 This may be due to unique features of the plant's operation, though the exact cause is under review.
-While under review, we have not included trends of these data.

-- Over the past two weeks, viral loads at Annacis Island WWTP (Fraser North and South) have decreased by 32%. - Over the week, viral loads at Northwest Langley WWTP (Northwest Langley) have increased by 51%. - Over the past two weeks, viral loads at Iona Island WWTP (Vancouver) have increased by 82%. - Over the past week, viral loads at Lulu Island WWTP (Richmond) have decreased by 10%.
+While under review we have not included trends of these data - Over the past week, viral loads at Annacis Island WWTP (Fraser North and South) have increased by 23% - Over the past week, viral loads at Northwest Langley WWTP (Northwest Langley) have decreased by 40%. - Over the past week, viral loads at Iona Island WWTP (Vancouver) have decreased by 58%. - Over the past week, viral loads at Lulu Island WWTP (Richmond) have increased by 18%.